PeteZDj/Phase-4-Group-Project/README.md

 In order to maximise long-term profitability and adjust to shifting market conditions, it will be essential to regularly review investment strategies and keep a close eye on market trends.
 Our client can confidently and precisely navigate the ever-changing US real estate market by incorporating data-driven decision-making processes into their investment strategy, setting themselves up for long-term success and sustainable growth.

+### Deployment
+Future work in this domain could focus on several key areas:

+1\.
+Expanding the dataset: Incorporating additional data sources in new Geographical areas, expand economic indicators, demographic trends, and policy changes, can provide a more comprehensive understanding of the factors influencing housing prices and enhance the accuracy of the forecasts.

+2\.
+Refining the modeling approach: Exploring advanced time series modeling techniques, such as SARIMA (Seasonal ARIMA) or machine learning algorithms like Long Short-Term Memory (LSTM) networks, could potentially improve the predictive power of the models and capture more complex patterns in the data.

+3\.
+Developing a real-time monitoring system: Implementing a system that continuously updates the analysis with the latest housing market data and generates automated alerts for significant changes or investment opportunities could help the investment firm stay ahead of the curve and make timely decisions.

+4\.
+Conducting ongoing performance evaluation: Regularly assessing the performance of the recommended investments against the forecasted trends and ROI projections can help validate the effectiveness of the data-driven approach and identify areas for improvement

+Making a real-time application using Flask and React.js hosted on the real estate company's website domain, in which their clients could directly check the live interactive map to see which Zipcodes should be avoided and which zip codes are recommended.